LuciferAsh98/AI-ML-Learning-Path/4. ML Model - House Price Data with SKLearn/README.md

 ```css
 This `README.md` provides a comprehensive overview of your project, detailing the steps taken and the rationale behind them without including the code itself, as per your request.
 ```

+## Methodology

+### 1. Importing Libraries
+Importing essential libraries for data handling, visualization, and machine learning.

+### 2. Loading Data
+Loading the dataset from a CSV file and display the structure of the dataset, highlighting at least the first few rows.

+### 3. Visualizing the Distribution of House Prices
+Histogram for the distribution of house prices.
+This will help to see if there are outliers.

+### 4. Removing Outliers
+Removing the significant outliers for the Price column to fine-tune the model and recheck the distribution.

+### 5. Feature Selection and Standardization
+Subsetting relevant features for the model and standardizing each feature with a mean of 0 and a standard deviation of 1.

+### 6. Train-Test Splitting and Linear Regression
+Splitting the data into training and test datasets, train the model using linear regression, and evaluate the model's performance using the Mean Squared Error and R-squared (R²) score.

+### 7. Visualization for Linear Regression
+Visualizing the Actual vs. Predicted Prices
+Plotting the actual values against the predicted values for the prices with the residuals to understand how well the model works visually.
+Printing the coefficients and an intercept of the model.

+### 8. Checking for Multicollinearity
+Calculating the Variance Inflation Factor (VIF) to determine multicollinearity among features.

+### 9. Removing High VIF Features
+Variables that exhibit very high VIF values are dropped to reduce the multicollinearity and to make the model more stable.

+### 10. Recursive Feature Elimination (RFE)
+Applying RFE to pick the best features contributing most to the model's prediction.

+### 11. Polynomial Features and Linear Regression
+Polynomial features are generated to account for the non-linearity in the relationships, and then the linear model is retrained using these features.
+The model is then validated on how improved it is.

+### 12. Removing Outliers from Features
+Removing the values of selected features with outliers to improve the model further.

+### 13. Ridge Regression
+Applying ridge regression to address/overcome overfitting - in which a regularization term is applied to linear regression .
+Cross-validation of model performance ensures that such performance is replicable.